 Kali Carter was out on bail for burglaries in Fort Lee when police arrested him for the two Teaneck burglaries, records show.

-In the Hanover Street case, Teaneck police responded to a burglar alarm going off and found a glass patio door had been smashed, and jewelry stolen, authorities said at the time.
+In , Teaneck police responded to a burglar alarm going off and found a glass patio door had been smashed, and jewelry stolen, authorities said at the time.
 Officers learned another nearby house had been burglarized and found the bedroom ransacked.

 Investigators set up surveillance on Carter’s Cranford Place home.
 As detectives watched, Carter pulled up with another man, 21-year-old Hackensack resident Hakeem Chance, police said.